 Under the terms of the FATCA Law (as defined below) and the CRS Law (as defined below), the Target Funds are likely to be treated as Reporting (Foreign) Financial Institutions.
 As such, the Target Funds may require all investors to provide documentary evidence of their tax residence and all other information deemed necessary to comply with the above-mentioned regulations.
-Should the Target Funds become subject to a withholding tax and/or penalties as a result of non-compliance under the FATCA Law and/or penalties as a result of non-compliance under the FATCA Law and/or penalties as a result of non-compliance under the Target Funds held by all the investors (including CVC PES) may be materially affected.
+Should the Target Funds become subject to a withholding tax and/or penalties as a result of non-compliance under the FATCA Law and/or penalties as a result of non-compliance under the CRS Law, the value of the interests in the Target Funds held by all the investors (including CVC PES) may be materially affected.
 Furthermore, the Target Funds may also be required to withhold tax on certain payments to its investors who would not be compliant with FATCA (as defined below) (i.e., the so-called foreign pass-through payments withholding tax obligation).